phil-jauvin/wallet-takehome/readme.md

 In the `test` directory you'll find all test-related functionality.
-The `test_api.py` file contains some basic test cases which are defined using the `pytest` framework.
+The `test_api.py` file contains some basic test cases which make use of the `pytest` framework.

 The dependencies needed to run these tests are mocked (where reasonable), the fixtures and configurations can be found in the